organicmaps/organicmaps/tools/python/maps_generator/README.md

 ```

-##### Node: In each field in which you need to specify a URL, you can specify the path to the file system using file://path/to/file
+##### Note: In each field where you need to specify a URL, you can specify the path to the file system using file:///path/to/file

 ## Usage
 ```sh